Factors Affecting Teaching | Teacher | Learner | Institution

 • Subject Knowledge: There is a saying that a teacher is only as good as what they know.
 If a teacher lacks knowledge in a subject, that dearth of understanding is passed along to the students.
 A teacher who knows his subjects well can only play a decisive role in leading the journey of the teaching-learning process.

-• Teaching Skills: A teacher may know his subject well but for sharing, communicating and interacting various experience related to the learning of the subject, he needs specific teaching skills.
-The proficiency and deficiency possessed by a teacher in this regard are quite responsible for turning the teacher learning process a big success or failure.
+• Teaching Skills: A teacher may know his subject well but to share, communicate, and interact with various experiences related to the learning of the subject, he needs specific teaching skills.
+The proficiency and deficiency possessed by a teacher in this regard are quite responsible for turning the teacher-learning process into a big success or failure.

 • Friendliness and Approachability: Because it’s the teacher’s job to help students learn, they must be easy to approach.
 Students will have questions that can’t be answered if the teacher isn’t friendly and easy to talk to.
 The unapproachable, mean, arrogant, rude, teacher can’t last long.
 If the students think of their teacher as their enemy, they certainly won’t learn much.
 The best teachers are the most open, welcoming, and easy to approach.
 A good teacher possesses good listening skills and takes time out of their busy schedule to solve all kinds of problems for their students.